FRACerqueira/RingBufferPlus/RingBufferPlus/README.txt

 **Relase Notes RingBufferPlus (V1.0.0)**
 ----------------------------------------
-- Revised all inertnals events to async/Threads
+- Revised all internal events for async/Threads
-- Added external CancellationToken to method Accquire
+- Added external CancellationToken to Acquire method
-- Added Warmup AutoScaler to fist run.
+- Added Warmup AutoScaler to delay the first run.
 - Refactored method names for better understanding and standardization
-- Removed console project and created demo web project.
+- Console project removed and demo web project created.
 Closer view of the real world
-- Revised Test project (in progress)
+- Revised test project (in progress)
 - Revised documentation (in progress)

 **RingBufferPlus - Sample Minimum Usage**